jpountz/jpountz.github.io/_posts/2025-10-11-vectorized-evaluation-of-disjunctive-queries.markdown

 A key property of MAXSCORE that we liked is that the partitioning into essential and non-essential clauses doesn't need to be performed again on every document, only when the top-k-th score increases.
-And you don't actually need to do the partitioning again when the top-k-th score increases, worst-case scenario you'll just evaluate more documents.
+Actually it's not required to do the partitioning again when the top-k-th score increases, worst-case scenario you'll just evaluate more documents.
 It makes it very easy to amortize the overhead of MAXSCORE across many doc IDs, to the point that the overhead of MAXSCORE should be negligible.
-Said otherwise, you can implement MAXSCORE in a way that it never gets much slower than exhaustive evaluation, something that cannot be guaranteed with WAND.
+Said otherwise, you can implement MAXSCORE in a way that it never gets much slower than exhaustive evaluation, something that is impossible with WAND.

 A second interesting property of MAXSCORE that we liked is that we could reuse an optimization that had been developed for exhaustive evaluation that Lucene